NATO leaders agree to bolster eastern forces after invasion

 Associated Press

-With Ukrainian President Volodymyr Zelenskyy appealing for help, NATO members ranging from Russia’s neighbor Estonia in the north down to Bulgaria on the Black Sea coast triggered urgent consultations about their security.
-Only Hungary refrained.

-The leaders, meeting via videoconference, took stock of NATO’s own military buildup.

-Speaking after chairing the summit, NATO Secretary General Jens Stoltenberg said the leaders decided to send parts of the NATO Response Force and elements of a quickly deployed spearhead unit to member nations in Europe.
+Speaking after chairing a NATO summit, Secretary General Jens Stoltenberg said the 30-nation organization will send parts of the NATO Response Force and elements of a quickly deployable spearhead unit to the alliance’s eastern flank.
+It’s the first time the force has been used to defend NATO allies.

-He did not say how many troops would be deployed, but confirmed that the move would involve land, sea and air power.
+Stoltenberg did not say how many troops would be sent or where they might go, but he did confirm that the move would involve land, sea and air power.

+In response to Europe’s biggest security crisis in decades, Stoltenberg said, “We are now deploying the NATO Response Force for the first time in a collective defense context.
+We speak about thousands of troops.
+We speak about air and maritime capabilities.”

 The NRF can number up to 40,000 troops, but Stoltenberg said that NATO would not be deploying the entire force.
-Parts of a force known in NATO jargon as the Very High Readiness Joint Task Force (VJTF), which is currently led by France, will also be sent.
+Parts of a spearhead unit known in NATO jargon as the Very High Readiness Joint Task Force, which is currently led by France, will also be sent.

-“We are now deploying the NATO Response Force for the first time in a collective defense context.
-We speak about thousands of troops.
-We speak about air and maritime capabilities,” Stoletenberg said.
+The announcement came after NATO members, ranging from Russia’s neighbor Estonia in the north down around the west of conflict-hit Ukraine to Bulgaria on the Black Sea coast, triggered urgent consultations Thursday about their security amid concerns from the invasion.

+“We will continue to take all measures and decisions required to ensure the security and defense of all allies,” the leaders said in a statement.
+“We will make all deployments necessary to ensure strong and credible deterrence and defense across the alliance, now and in the future.”

 The world’s biggest security organization previously had around 5,000 troops stationed in the Baltic countries — Estonia, Latvia and Lithuania — and Poland, but has significantly beefed up its defenses over the past three months.